 |Base Notes||Oatmeal, Sandalwood, Turkish Mocha|

 All solid perfumes that I’ve tried in the past somehow were in tins, lockets or other alike containers.
 The Shakespeare tin that you can see in the photo above actually is a container for solid perfumes (at least, it’s been used for this purpose).
-I’ve never owned solid perfume sticks before and I’m amazed by how easy and convenient they are to use.
+I’ve never owned solid perfume sticks before, and I’m amazed by how comfortable and convenient they are to use.

 |Head Notes||Sea Salt|